Gondolindrim/athenabowl/README.md

 ## Introduction

 Athena is a tenkeyless (TKL) keyboard Printed Circuit Board (PCB) which main feature is the multi-layout support.
-Athena supports:
+In its latest version, release Gamma, Athena supports:

 - 87 (F12) or 88 (F13) TKL function rows;
 - ANSI and ISO layouts
 - 7U and 6.25U spacebar bottom row layouts
 - Split backspace
 - Split right shift
+- "TK" layout with a numpad-like section for the navcluster, including alternatives with 2-unit keys.

 Below is a [Keyboard Layout Editor](http://keyboard-layout-editor.com/) image of the layouts Athena supports.